From Parameters to Behaviors: Unsupervised Compression of the Policy Space: Experiments

-\textbf{Takeaways.}~~These results provide a positive answer to (\textbf{Q3}): Leveraging the learned low-dimensional representation of the behavioral manifold, the agent can not only achieve faster convergence, but also better performances than state-of-the-art DRL algorithms in challenging sparse tasks.
-Unfortunately, this comes with a bitter lesson: the fine-tuning performance is related to the quality of the learned representation and how the policy dataset is effective in learning a rich latent representation.
+\textbf{Takeaways.}~~These results provide a positive answer to (\textbf{Q3}): Leveraging the learned low-dimensional representation of the behavioral manifold, the agent does not only achieve faster convergence, but better performance than state-of-the-art DRL algorithms in challenging sparse tasks.
+Unfortunately, the trade-off is that the fine-tuning performance is tied to the quality of the learned representation.